groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2021/groupdocs.viewer-for-.net-21.7-release-notes.md

 public bool DetectSeparator { get; set; } = false;
 ```

-See how to use new properties in [Separator detection for CSV/TSV files]({{< ref "viewer/net/developer-guide/rendering-documents/advanced-rendering/rendering-excel-spreadsheets/separator-detection.md">}})
+See how to use new properties in the following help topic: [Detect a CSV/TSV separator]({{< ref "viewer/net/rendering-basics/render-spreadsheets/render-excel-and-apple-numbers-spreadsheets.md">}}).